Want Us To Do Some Garden Work?

 Badgers seem like lovely creatures and are fascinating to look at, except when they decide it’s time to turn over your yard for some reason.
 It usually goes like this: one day you wake up to the horrifying sight of your ravaged lawn…

 It now looks like a bombed farm field.
 Are the flower bulbs missing?
 Patches of lawn were dug up and scattered around, and all of that happened during the night?
 There’s no doubt – these are some of the signs of a badger visit to your garden.

 It is not surprising that not one but many garden backyards fall under the territory coverage of badgers and may eventually be visited.
 These animals are territorial.

 A badger’s territory will cover plenty of land – from 25 up to 140 hectares depending on the food available.
-If you think this is too much patrolling area for a single roaming badger – you are correct.
-A badger sett may be inhabited by a clan of 4 to up to 13 members at once.
+If you think this is a too much patrolling area for a single roaming badger – you are correct.
+A badger sett may be inhabited by a clan of 4 to 13 members at once.

 Badger control is possible although no chemicals are legally labelled and approved as badger deterrents.
 Mentioned below are only methods that have really worked for someone.
-Do these to stop the badgers from digging up your lawn for good:
+Try these to stop the badgers from digging up your lawn for good: